 Pleased to take the lead again, he strode forward along the path he’d been leading them.
 Saché let Losté follow immediately after, in front of her.
 As long as he submitted to her command, she didn’t have to breath down his neck all the time.

 But as they got further underway, they quickly became aware that more time had passed during their pause than perhaps they had intended.
 They had the men's lantern, but still couldn't see very far.
 "Do you have any idea how much longer we might be able to go on?”
 Saché asked Rorerrie.

 Losté answered, “Probably until we reach the Thrushing Grove.
 That’s about an hour’s walk from here, I think, maybe more?
 Maybe less?
 Rorerrie, what do you think?”

 “Anyway, the trees there get really thick, and they go on for quite some length.
 They’d make for good protection, I think.”

 “Then we spend the night there,” said Saché.

 The next hour proved uneventful.
-There were a couple of times, as they penetrated deeper into the Rashoon, that they heard low thumps in the distance, but those, Losté and the young men were quick to say, were almost certainly the herds of hrumphs that lived in this part of the Rashoon.
+There were a couple of times, as they penetrated deeper into the Rashoon, that they heard low thumps in the distance, but those, Losté and the young men were quick to say, were almost certainly just herds of hrumphs.
 It was a good thing they weren’t near them, but the beasts certainly weren’t looking for them.

-The trees grew so thick and the light so dim Saché wasn’t entirely sure when the sun officially went down, but she was fairly certain it was by the time the lantern barely allowed them to see anything at all, and she nearly called a halt to their march on those grounds when Rorriere reached his illuminated arm out and touched a trunk darker and broader than most of the ones they had seen so far, and on it was a distinct notch.
+The trees grew so thick and the light so dim Saché wasn’t entirely sure when the sun officially went down, but she was fairly certain it was set by the time the lantern barely allowed them to see anything at all.
+She nearly called a halt to their march on those grounds when Rorriere reached his illuminated arm out and touched a trunk darker and broader than most of the ones they had seen so far, and on it was a distinct notch.
 “We’re at the grove’s entrance.”

 “Shouldn’t the moons be up soon?” asked Lané.
 “Will the light get down here?”